GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 ---

 Next step: None!
 You're done! 🧁

 ---

+Don't forget to [clean-up](90-cleanup.md) your resources if you don't want to continue running your app.

+---